|

 3) Register for the National and State Tests in the NMLS Resource Center

-4) Complete 20 Hrs of Pre-License Education
+4) Complete the National and State Pre-License Education Hours

 5) Begin filling out the MU1, MU2, MU3 and MU4 applications, as necessary

-5) Pass the National Exam
+5) Pass the 125 Question National Exam

-7) Submit your application forms through the NMLS system
+6) Submit your application forms through the NMLS system

 For Live Course & Exam Prep Dates,